 As a quick reminder, Segment is a customer data platform that captures data from every interaction someone has with your advertising, consolidates that data into centralized user profiles and audiences, and federates that data to over 300 different tools, including all of the advertising tools you know and love.

-The tips below assume you’ve been tracking some customer data with Segment already, but if not, you can import historical data into Segment to get started.
+The tips below for optimizing ROAS assume you’ve been tracking some customer data with Segment already, but if not, you can import historical data into Segment to get started.

 To improve ROAS, you first need to get a baseline of which channels and ad campaigns are working, and which are not.